San Ramon Valley Unified School District

 The San Ramon Valley Unified School District (SRVUSD) is a public school district in Contra Costa County, California.
-It has 36 school sites serving more than 32,000 students within the communities of Alamo, Danville, Blackhawk, Diablo, and San Ramon (including Dougherty Valley).
+It has 36 school sites serving more than 32,000 students within the communities of Alamo, Danville, Blackhawk, Diablo, and San Ramon.
 It was founded in 1964.

 Boundary

 The district includes: Blackhawk, Camino Tassajara, Danville, Diablo, Norris Canyon, and San Ramon.
 It also includes the majority of Alamo and a small portion of Walnut Creek.